projecttacoma/fqm-execution/README.md

 ## `meta.profile` Checking

-`fqm-execution` can be configured to use a [trusted environment with cql-exec-fhir](https://build.fhir.org/ig/HL7/cqf-measures/StructureDefinition-cqfm-criteriaReference.html), where resources returned as the result of an ELM Retrieve expressions will only be included if they have a `meta.profile` list that contains the canonical URL of the profile being asked for by the Retrieve.
+`fqm-execution` can be configured to use a [trusted environment with cql-exec-fhir](https://build.fhir.org/ig/HL7/cqf-measures/StructureDefinition-cqfm-criteriaReference.html), where resources returned as the result of an ELM Retrieve expression will only be included if they have a `meta.profile` list that contains the canonical URL of the profile being asked for by the Retrieve.
 To enable this environment, use the `trustMetaProfile` calculation option during calculation:

 ```typescript
 import { Calculator } from 'fqm-execution';